 3. Pricing pan flute: Tier the offering into a “basic-premium-pro” type pricing grid, with the price increasing as the “flute” of features get longer with each tier.
 Once again, this model is predicated upon knowing customer segments, values and WTP intricately well.

 4. Usage-based: There are many advantages to this model.
 It greatly reduces friction to adoption, allows for the seeding of more use cases within a company with the optionality of growing revenue as usage scales (potentially hitting unexpected home runs).
 TAM is further broadened with increased accessibility to more cost-conscious customer segments e.g. SMEs.
 Customers find this model attractive as they can control costs more effectively during a downturn.
-You also end up with lower churn as flat-rate subscriptions are easier to rationalize away when cost cutting.
+You also end up with lower churn as flat-rate subscriptions are easier to rationalise away when cost cutting.

 Usage-based pricing models have indeed corresponded to greater revenue growth, margins and valuation multiples.